Qubes-Community/Qubes-Community.github.io/README.md

 Contributing content is done with [pull requests](https://help.github.com/articles/about-pull-requests).

-While submitting pull requests is a relatively easy process (see ["learning git"](#learning-git) below), one goal of this project is to make it easy for *anyone* to submit content.
-So contributors who are not familiar with git can simply open an issue in the qubes-community repository (if you're viewing this page on github, click the "Issues" tab above and then "New issue").
+While submitting pull requests is a relatively easy process (see ["learning git"](#learning-git) below), a stated goal of this project is to make it easy for *anyone* to submit content.
+Contributors who are not familiar with git can simply open an issue in the qubes-community repository (if you're viewing this page on github, click the "Issues" tab above and then "New issue").
 After (optional) discussion in the issue's thread and if the content is deemed fit for submission a community member will create a pull request on your behalf and take care of everything "git"; alternatively - if you prefer - he/she will help you creating your own pull request.
 Note however that in the former case you'll loose attribution/credit because github doesn't allow transferring a pull request's ownership.

 ### Repositories